- Search The Registry

 - My Account

 On this date, Philippa D. Schuyler was born in 1931.
-She was a Black concert pianist.
+She was a Black concert pianist and writer.

 She had a measured IQ of 180 at age seven, graduated from elementary school at age ten, had written over 100 compositions by thirteen, and for that birthday, completed "Manhattan Nocturne," her first orchestra work, scored for 100 instruments.
 The New York Philharmonic performed this piece during the last performance of the Young People's Concert season (1944-45).